 Piri Planitia is a depression in the land ice surface created by erosion processes eating away and evaporating methane and nitrogen from below the surface much like we see at Batagaika.

 It suggests the land ice is being heated and eroded from below.
 Viking Terra bulges while Piri is collapsed similar to Batagaika and to the immediate south the terrain is crinkled.

 Sputnik Planitia is the heart of Pluto's heat source welling up from below creating all this geological activity.

-I hope you clearly see how SP is an active geological site not an impact site.
+I hope you clearly see how SP is an active geological site similar to Yellowstone not an impact site.